 Re-evaluate your ideas and ways of doing things.

 Share your ideas and thoughts, don't impose them.

 Allow your student to make decisions and learn from mistakes.

 Questions or Concerns?

 Give us a call and we can work together to find ways to support your son or daughter

-The University Counseling Center can help with free, confidential counseling to:
+The University Counseling Services can help with free, confidential counseling to:

 - Help your son or daughter in their new adult role